 Rifle Shooting Fundamentals

 Rifles come in all shapes and sizes, from the diminutive to the gargantuan, and they serve a nearly endless variety of purposes.
+This article highlights the popular rifle shooting sports as well as the different ammunition and action types.
 These days rifles tend to be grouped into two categories, rimfire and centerfire, so let’s take a look at just some of the many wonderful things you can do with these fantastic tools and the types of rifles you’ll encounter.

 Rifle Ammunition Options